I-Corinthian/blink-core/doc/rdp.md

 Rewards
 -------
-A ‘bounty’ or reward may be payable for the responsible disclosure of vulnerabilities in accordance with our policy and ground rules, and provided that the Bitcoin SV security team is one of the original recipients of the disclosure.
+A ‘bounty’ or reward may be payable for the responsible disclosure of vulnerabilities in accordance with our policy and ground rules, and provided that the Blink SV security team is one of the original recipients of the disclosure.

 The final amount is always chosen at the discretion of the reward panel, but the general guidelines below provides examples of the maximum rewards that may be payable based on the severity of the vulnerability that has been found.